-Today it is obvious that Soviet photography from 1941 to 1945 occupies a unique place in world photography.
-For four years a large team of professionals was assigned to visually document a subject of previously unimagined scale, one that linked catastrophic events affecting millions of people on enormous expanses of territory - from the North Ice Ocean to the Caucasus, and from the Volga River to Berlin.
+Soviet photography from 1941 to 1945 occupies a unique and extraordinary place in the history of photography globally.
+For four years, a team of professional photographers was assigned to visually document an event of unprecedented and previously unimaginable scale, one that affected millions of people from all walks of life across enormous expanses of territory, from the Arctic Ocean to the Caucasus, and from the Volga River to Berlin.

 The photographs made during this era belie the naïve notion that interesting shots come easily to war photographers – that the reality is so dramatic that it “speaks for itself.”
 But once they had appeared in the press, thereby fulfilling the role for which they were intended, photographs that merely documented the war went no further: with no lasting value of their own, they did not make it into the archives.
 Those that did live on possessed something above and beyond their prescribed function – perhaps a quality of abstraction or an innovative composition, an unconscious personal reaction on the part of the photographer or an unforgettable revelation of the emotions gripping their subjects.

 These photographs clearly bore the marks of the Soviet mentality, and some obviously echoed the propaganda of the era.
 But the importance of official dogma faded in the light of the truths they revealed about the war and the people who fought it, lived through it, and died in it.
 Their work went beyond graphic conflict to encompass all the varied dimensions of war – soldiers breaking for lunch, sleeping on each other’s shoulders, and getting shaves from the trench barber; sailors performing a traditional dance performance on the deck of a naval vessel; the home front, where factories churned out mortars and shells; the unspeakable human toll of the siege of Leningrad; and the tearful reunions as soldiers returned home.